senselabs/objective-c-style-guide/README.md

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.
 * Prefer using auto-synthesis.
 But if necessary, `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.
-* Colon-aligning method invocation should often be done.
+* Colon-aligning method invocation should often be practiced.
 When using blocks, make sure to align the brackets.

 **Preferred:**